mwmdev/neuma/README.md

 ### Conversations

 A conversaton is a series of prompts and answers.
-Conversations are stores as `.neu` text files in the data folders defined in `config.toml`.
+Conversations are stored as `.neu` text files in the data folder defined in `config.toml`.

 `c` : List all saved conversations